tyson-swetnam/2018-10-27-Tucson/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "University of Arizona, Tucson"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: " Please check your email for the workshop location!"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latlng: "FIXME"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
+latlng: "32.231901,-110.9495000"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
 humandate: "Oct.
 27-28, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "8:30-17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-10-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01